Foods to avoid for damaged skin

 To give you an idea of just how bad things have gotten:

 Researchers estimate our ancestors had an omega-6 to omega-3 ratio of 1:1.
 Compare that to the 15:1 ratio Americans have today, and it’s easier to understand why inflammatory-based skin conditions are such a problem.
+The omega-skin connection is well documented in studies where people who consumed fewer omega-6s and high amounts of omega-3 seafood had significantly lower rates of acne, oily skin and similar issues.

 Beyond that, many vegetable oils are heat and light sensitive, easily turning rancid when exposed to high temperatures.
 These already problematic oils become oxidized at high temps, which leads to free radical production that then leads to cell damage (including skin cells) and premature aging.